Basketball Court Tile Gym Floor Pro 9/16 Inch x 1x1 Ft.

 Wood grain indoor basketball court floor tiles, DIY basketball gym court flooring tile

-High quality modular basketball court flooring is manufactured for use as commercial basketball and gymnasium floors.
+High quality modular Basketball Court Tile Gym Floor Pro 9/16 Inch x 1x1 Ft. is manufactured for use as commercial basketball and gymnasium floors.
 These Made in the USA sports lock-in tilings are easy to install on any hard flat surface for home, commercial, and school gymnasiums.
+For best bounce with a basketball, we recommend installing this tile over a hard flat surface.

 This modular snap together tiling is an excellent choice for recreation centers, church gyms, YMCAs, public and private schools, youth centers, and residences.